 We sat down with Kevin Werbach, author and Professor of Legal Studies and Business Ethics at the Wharton School of the University of Pennsylvania, to discuss his teaching, research and new book, The Blockchain and the New Architecture of Trust.
 Werbach’s latest work, both on campus and in the book, explores how the blockchain, which relies on building trust in a trustless system, can become broadly accepted as trustworthy — by consumers, businesses and governments around the world.
 In particular, he shared with Ripple thoughts on where he sees real world value in applications of these new technology, what the future might look like for digital assets and blockchain and the importance of creating more legal and regulatory clarity to support innovation while also protecting consumers.

-If you’re interested in learning more, download a free excerpt of Werbach’s book, The Blockchain and the New Architecture of Trust, or find it on Amazon.
+If you’re interested in learning more, The Blockchain and the New Architecture of Trust, find it here on Amazon.
 You can also follow coverage of Ripple’s ‘Expert Views’ panel discussion featuring Werbach on Wednesday, December 12.
 Coverage will be available on Insights, Twitter, YouTube and more.

 Questions and Answers